kemberey/Angular2Starter/readme.md

-Gupta Training

-1) Open a command prompt in the project's root directory
+1) Open a command prompt in the project's root directory (APM)

 2) Type: `npm install`
     This installs the dependencies as defined in the package.json file.